sa2c/git-demystified/_episodes/01-setup.md

 # Setting up SSH keys
 In the lesson today we will use SSH keys for fast easy access to github.com.
 First we need to generate an SSH key for the machine we're using, with
 ~~~
-ssh-keygen
+$ ssh-keygen
 ~~~
+{: .language-bash}
 We can press enter to accept the default location.
 You may choose a passphrase to protect your keys, or you can leave this empty.

->## Warning: overwritting keys
+>## Warning: overwriting keys
->If you already have a key, ssh-keygen will warn you that it is about to overwrite a file.
-If this happens, press n and then ENTER to confirm that you *don't* want to overwrite the file.
-You may skip this step.
+>If you already have a key, `ssh-keygen` will warn you that it is
+>about to overwrite a file.
+If this happens, press `n` and then ENTER
+>to confirm that you *don't* want to overwrite the file.
+You can skip
+>on to the next step.
 {: .keypoints}

 Next we want to add this key on github.com.
 To do this, visit the